microsoft/industry/healthcare/solutions/patientServiceCenter/readme.md

 ### Design considerations

 * For a complete setup of the Patient service center scenario, the persona(s) doing the setup and configuration requires permissions across Azure AD, Azure (landing zone subscription), Power Platform, and Microsoft teams.
 * Azure Healthbot is an Azure resource provided by the "Microsoft.Healthbot" Resource Provider.
-To register this resource provider, the user must at least be *Contributor* on the landing zone subscription
+To register this resource provider, the user must at least be *Contributor* (RBAC) on the landing zone subscription(s).

 ### Design recommendations

-to-do
+* Ensure the right permission are assigned upfront before installing and enabling the Patient service center solution.
+If there's clear separation of concerns within the organization to carry out these tasks across Power Platform, Azure, and Microsoft Teams, ensure the required personas are involved and engaged to adhere to the required deployment sequence.
+*

 ## Monitoring